-Our foundation will not incur the cost of establishing and administering a private foundation, including staffing and legal fees.
-Since the maximum tax deduction is received by our foundation at the time of the gift, the Broomfield Community Foundation will gain full control over the contributions, granting the Ridgeways advisory status.
+Jessica Ridgeway’s Legacy foundation will not incur the cost of establishing and administering a private foundation, including staffing and legal fees.
+Since the maximum tax deduction is received by the foundation at the time of the gift, the Broomfield Community Foundation will gain full control over the contributions, granting the Ridgeways advisory status.

-The Broomfield Community Foundation is not legally bound to us.
+The Broomfield Community Foundation is not legally bound to Jessica Ridgeway’s Legacy.
 However, they will make grants from the Jessica Ridgweay Legacy Fund that are approved by the Ridgeways and will honor Jessica’s memory by supporting community programs for youth initiatives including camps and scholarships for children in Jessica’s community.

 Jessica’s mother, Sarah Ridgeway, Jessica’s grandmother, Christine Ridgeway, and Jessica’s aunt, Rebecca Ridgeway will serve as the main points of contact for the account, but the whole Ridgeway family will be involved in decision making.